 Sydney-born Billy was brought into the England U20 squad for the 2012 IRB Junior World Championship in South Africa as a replacement for Matt Kvesic, who had undergone surgery on a shoulder injury.
 Billy is part of a distinguished Tongan rugby dynasty; his brother, Mako, who has 39 England caps, toured Australia with the 2013 British & Irish Lions, having also been a member of the national U20 squad.
-Both signed “multi-year” contracts with Saracens in April last year.
+Both signed multi-year contracts with Saracens in April 2015.

 Their father Fe’ao, a hooker, won 32 caps for his country, figured in the 1995 and 1999 World Cups, played for Pontypool and was head coach at Marlow, a South West One East club before taking charge of the Tonga U20 squad and becoming the interim chairman and president of the Tonga Rugby Union.
 Six of Billy’s uncles and his grandfather also represented Tonga.
-The two brothers previously played alongside each other in the England U18 team and their careers have progressed from there.
+The two brothers previously played alongside each other in the England U18 team and their careers have run almost parallel from there.

 Billy, like Mako, qualifies for England through residency and his favourite ground is Twickenham.
 He said: “The atmosphere is crazy.”
-His maiden try was on his Premiership debut against Leeds Carnegie in April 2011 and by and by the end of last season he had made 68 appearances in the competition.
+His maiden try was on his Premiership debut against Leeds Carnegie in April 2011 and by mid-January 2017 he had made 75 appearances in the competition and scored 12 tries.
 In Saracens’ 2015/16 European Champions Cup winning campaign, he also beat 22 defenders, more than any other forward in the tournament.